Superior Of Companies (SGC)

 nullAI Analysis | Feedback

-Michael Koempel was appointed Chief Financial Officer in May 2022 and assumed the additional role of President in September 2025.
-He brings over 30 years of financial and operational experience in high-growth apparel and retail brands.
-Prior to joining Superior Group of Companies, Koempel served as Chief Operating Officer of IT'SUGAR® (June 2021 to May 2022), Chief Operating Officer of Victoria's Secret Lingerie (April 2017 to August 2020), and Chief Financial Officer of Mast Global, the supply chain division of L Brands Inc. (now Bath & Body Works®) from 2007 to 2017.
+Mike Koempel has served as Chief Financial Officer since May 31, 2022.
+He also assumed the role of President since September 15, 2025, while continuing as CFO.
+Prior to joining Superior Group of Companies, Mr. Koempel was Chief Operating Officer of IT'SUGAR® from June 2021 to May 2022, Chief Operating Officer of Victoria's Secret Lingerie from April 2017 to August 2020, and Chief Financial Officer of Mast Global (L Brands) from February 2007 to March 2017.

 Jake Himelstein, President, Branded Products

-Jake Himelstein has served as President, Branded Products, since July 2021.
-Before this role, he was the Chief Financial Officer and Chief Operating Officer for BAMKO, an SGC company, from June 2013 to June 2021.
-Earlier in his career, Himelstein was a Special Acquisition Services M&A Senior Manager and Audit Manager with Deloitte from 2004 to 2013.
+Jake Himelstein has served as President, Branded Products, since July 2, 2021.
+Prior to this role, he was the Chief Financial Officer and Chief Operating Officer for BAMKO, an SGC company, from June 2013 to June 2021.
+Earlier in his career, he worked with Deloitte from 2004 to 2013, holding positions as a Special Acquisition Services M&A Senior Manager and Audit Manager.

 AI Analysis | Feedback